T H E T E A M

 Bridgette has trained with top coaches from all around the world in all styles of dancing.
 Her favorite coaches include Danel y Maria Bastone, Pablo Gonzales, Salvador, Alfredo Fitziano, Stanoslov & Lyudmila Popov, Rick Venezuela, Terry Leone, Patrick & Wendy Johnson, Geoffrey Fells, Chris & Denis Morris, Sam Sadano, Bob Powers, Forrest Vance, and Jose Antonio, Carolyn Belko, Carlyn Sikes, and Marivic Wrobel.

-Bridgette continued her professional dance career with the Washington Dance Club in Seattle, Washington, where she worked from 1992 through 1995.
+After Hawaii and her time at Arthur Murray, Bridgette continued her professional dance career with the Washington Dance Club in Seattle, Washington, where she worked from 1992 through 1995.
 In Seattle, Bridgette and her partner John Rigby trained for two years with Ludmilla and Stanislov Popov, who were 10 Dance Champions from Russia.
-In 1995 she moved back to where she grew up, in Scottsdale, Arizona.

 In addition, Bridgette was referred to Scottsdale Community College Dance Department to teach the Latin and Social dance courses in the fall of 2012.
 In 2014 she began teaching Latin and Tango courses at Paradise Valley Community College as well.

-In 2014 Bridgette went back to school full time to complete her 2 years Yoga Certification, Yoga Therapeutics Certification, Nutrition and Wellness Certification, and Exercise Science degree.
-Bridgette is still in the process of finishing her course work at Scottsdale Community College, and has had the wonderful opportunity to learn and study from some of the best teachers in the field of Yoga, Yoga Therapeutics, Nutrition, Meditation, and Exercise Science.
+In 2014 Bridgette went back to school full-time to complete her two-year Yoga Certification, Yoga Therapeutics Certification, Nutrition and Wellness Certification, and Exercise Science degree.
+Bridgette is still in the process of finishing her course work at Scottsdale Community College and has had the wonderful opportunity to learn and study from some of the best teachers in the field of Yoga, Yoga Therapeutics, Nutrition, Meditation, and Exercise Science.

 Thomas with Student